 Heat the aggregate and asphalt within the limits of mixing temperature determined in d.1.
-Charge the mixing bowl with the heated aggregate and form a crater in the top.
-Add the required amount of asphalt and mix the aggregate and asphalt until thoroughly coated, at least 2 minutes.
+Charge the mixing bowl with the heated aggregate and form a crater in the top. required amount of asphalt and mix the aggregate and asphalt until thoroughly coated, at least 2 minutes.
 Care should be taken to keep all of the sample in the mixing bowl during this process.

-Place the mix in a $135^{\circ}C$ (275°F) oven and age4 the material for 2 hours as outlined in KT-58 g.5.
-At the end of the aging the compaction time place the mix in an oven set at temperature or reset the $135^{\circ}C$ (275°F) oven temperature to reflect the compaction temperature.
+Place the mix in a 135°C (275°F) oven and age3 the material for 2 hours as outlined in KT-58 g.5.
+At the end of the aging time place the mix in an oven set at the compaction temperature or reset the 135°C (275°F) oven temperature to reflect the compaction temperature.
 Allow the mix to adjust to the new temperature prior to removing for compaction.

 e.2.e.
-Compaction of Specimens: Prior to the addition of the asphalt to the batches, thoroughly clean the specimen mold assembly and the face of the compaction hammer and heat the mold assembly and hammer in boiling water, in an oven or on a hot plate, to a temperature between 90 and $175^{\circ}C$ (200 and
+Compaction of Specimens: Prior to the addition of the asphalt to the batches, thoroughly clean the specimen mold assembly and the face of the compaction hammer and heat the mold assembly and hammer in boiling water, in an oven or on a hot plate, to a temperature between 90 and 175°C (200 and 350°F).
+Assemble the mold, base plate and collar and place a paper disc cut to size in the bottom of the mold.

-AASHTO T 245 3.4.2 requires compaction height to be 63.5 ± 1.27 mm (2.5 ± 0.05 in).
+2 AASHTO T 245 4.1. requires compaction height to be 25.4 mm (1.0 in.) to 76.2 mm (3.0 in.).